nisharonn/recipe-analysis/README.md

 Author: Sharon Ni (s3ni@ucsd.edu)

-Final Project for DSC80
+This project analyzes the features that correlate with online recipe ratings.
+It is part of the coursework for DSC80:
-<br> An analysis of the features that make a highly-rated recipe
+Practice and Application of Data Science at UCSD.